paladinze/fullstack_notes/web_dev/JavaScript.md

 - weakly-typed language, with a
 - non-blocking event loop

+## why is JavaScript Single-threaded
+- prevent race condition when modifying dom
+  - allows simpler design
+- good for I/O intensive tasks
+  - does not waste memory to wait for each thread
+- bad for CPU intensive task

 ## staically typed vs dynamically typed
 - statically typed
   - type associated with variable